Rafael-Pereira12/PokedexExercise/README.md

 ## Installation and Setup Instructions

-  1. Install Node.JS and npm on your machine if you don't already have it installed.
+  1. Install Node.JS on your machine if you don't already have it installed.

   2. Clone this repository into your machine.